meghakorade16/video-summarization/README.md

-# video-summarization
+# Video Summarization
-This repository contains code for video summarization using Neural Network
+This repository contains code for video summarization using Neural Network.